 - High substitute availability (strong force)

-- High quality of information (strong force)
+- High quality of information on vehicles and transportation options (strong force)

-- Moderate switching costs (moderate force)
+- Customers’ moderate switching costs (moderate force)

 Bargaining Power of Harley-Davidson’s Suppliers (Weak Force)

-- Low forward integration (weak force)
+- Suppliers’ low forward integration (weak force)

 - High supply stability (weak force)

-- Moderate size of suppliers (moderate force)
+- Moderate size of suppliers of materials and components for motorcycle manufacturing (moderate force)

 Threat of Substitutes or Substitution against Harley-Davidson (Moderate Force)

-- Moderate switching costs (moderate force)
+- Customers’ moderate switching costs (moderate force)

 - Moderate substitute variety (moderate force)